Managing users properly is one of the most important things you can do to keep your Linux server secure.

 Preventing Abuse of Shell Scripts

-Let's assume that the user Ivan created a shell script that requires root privileges to run and asks for the privilege to run it.
+Let’s say Ivan writes a shell script that requires root privileges to run.
+He asks you to allow it using sudo.

 ivan ALL=(ALL:ALL) /home/ivan/script.sh